 A Minefield Miracle

 One event, which has been repeated literally thousands of times, concerned Commander David Yinni.
 He was in the process of pulling his troops out of a confrontation with the Syrian army when he realized that they were trapped in a minefield.
 Knowing it would take a miracle for them to make it out alive, the troops began crawling on their bellies while using their bayonets to try and find the mines without setting them off.

 At some point, one of the soldiers uttered a heartfelt prayer.
 As the story goes, all of a sudden a windstorm blew in.
 The soldiers hunkered down until the storm subsided, and when it did, it had blown away so much of the dirt that the mines were exposed and the entire platoon managed to escape unharmed.

 In the end, due to a number of similar occurrences – not unlike those of previous wars – Israel managed to emerge victorious in the face of seemingly insurmountable odds.

 The miracle of Chanukah also reminds us that even when facing overwhelming challenges, miracles do occur for the People of Israel, who will continue to exist notwithstanding the goals of the enemies we face.

-(This article is the fourth in a series on Israel’s military miracles.
+(This article is part of a series on Israel’s military miracles.
 For the article about the Six Day War Chanukah miracle, click HERE)